allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - IRoleManager - A manager that manages a role in the guild.
  - ISelfManager - A manager that manages self user.

-#### Builders
+### Builders
  - ChannelBuilder - A GuildChannel builder for creating text and voice channels.
  - RoleBuilder - A builder for creating a role in a guild.
- - StringMessageBuilder - Build a message, can be StringMessage or EmbedMessage.
+ - MessageBuilder - Build a message, can be StringMessage or EmbedMessage.
  - EmbedMessageBuilder - Build a JSONObject of an embed, used to build embed messages and send in channels.